boost-R/FDboost/inst/simHist/readme.txt

 Code for simulation study presented in
-Brockhaus S., Melcher M., Leisch F. and Greven S. (2016):
+Brockhaus, S., Melcher, M., Leisch, F. and Greven, S. (2017):
-Boosting Flexible Functional Regression Models with a High Number of Functional Historical Effects.
+Boosting flexible functional regression models with a high number of functional historical effects,
-Statistics and Computing, accepted.
+Statistics and Computing, 27(4), 913-926.

 Use the run_...R files to run the different settings of the simulation study,